4 1zpresso grinders next to each other on white background

 Writing this article, I realized that there are truly a bunch of different models in 1Zpresso’s lineup.
 However, once you realize that many of them have either been phased out or are only available in Taiwan/China, things become a bit easier.

-If I could only pick one of the grinders, I would take the K Max, but you can’t go wrong with any of the models if you just do a little bit of research beforehand and find the right one for your needs.
+If I could only pick one of the grinders, I would take the K Ultra, but you can’t go wrong with any of the models if you just do a little bit of research beforehand and find the right one for your needs.